-KALAMAZOO, Mich. — A western Michigan fountain that features a European settler with a weapon in his hand towering over a Native American has been vandalized with what appeared to be red paint.
+KALAMAZOO, Mich. — Officials in a southwestern Michigan city have decided to remove a park fountain featuring a European settler with a weapon in his hand towering over a Native American.

-Some residents say the piece is racist.
-Others argue that it’s a work of art that can teach people about history.
+Some residents decried the piece as racist, while others argued it’s a work of art that can teach people about history.

 Designed by Alfonso Iannelli, the fountain is on the National Register of Historic Places.
 It’s been in the park for nearly 80 years.

 Kalamazoo says the fountain will be dismantled and put into storage later this year.